 Market corrections are just as real for cryptocurrencies.
 Since the inception of Bitcoin in 2008, there has been a surge of coins, tokens and blockchain project to the crypto-market.
 It is in many ways no surprise that the last few years have seen a serious culling of low-value coins and tokens, and the dead weight of the crypt-bubble would cause it to burst.

-2018 was a year of correction for the crypt-world, where unstable coins and fruitless fundraising methods were culled.
+2018 was a year of correction for the crypt-world.
+That year culled unstable coins and fruitless fundraising methods.
 A similar cleans occurred in the mid-1990s when we saw the dot com bubble burst.

 It is obviously seriously disappointing for many of those heavily invested in weak cryptocurrencies.
 On the other hand, it is an opportunity to learn from the currencies that have remained strong, if not a little volatile, into 2019.